 Under any other circumstances, if an employee is given free housing they owe tax as if it were salary or wages paid in cash, and the same is true of all other employer-provided benefits like meals, insurance, utilities, or transportation.
 Tenant Farmer/Sharecroppers are the only group exempt from owing income taxes on these employer-provided benefits.

-Here is the exact language from IRS Publication 225:
+Here is some of the exact language from IRS Publication 225:

 “You can deduct the costs of maintaining houses and their furnishings for tenants or hired help as farm business expenses.
 These costs include repairs, utilities, insurance, and depreciation.
 The value of a dwelling you furnish to a tenant under the usual tenant-farmer arrangement isn’t taxable income to the tenant.”